tubular/sparkly/docs/source/reader_and_writer.rst

     Sparkle doesn't contain any jars inside, so you will have to take care of this.
     Java connectors for mysql could be found on https://dev.mysql.com/downloads/connector/j/.
-    We usually place them within our service/package codebase in `resources` directory.
+    Place them within our service/package codebase in `resources` directory.
-    Yes, it isn't the best idea to place binaries within a source code, but it's pretty convenient.
+    It's not the best idea to place binaries within a source code, but it's pretty convenient.

 .. code-block:: python